-Jean-Pierre Chomienne, French interior ministerial delegation for regional development and appearance, President of the working-group of the Third Report on the State of the Alps
+Jean-Pierre Chomienne Interministerial Agency for Spacial Planning and Regional Attractiveness, President of the working-group of the Third Report on the State of the Alps

 EXECUTIVE SUMMARY

 From a European point of view the Alps are surely portrayed with a rural character which does not connote backwardness and a lack of opportunities.
 On the contrary, an efficient and sustainable use of various Alpine potentials is important both for inhabitants in this territory and for the entire European region.
 Because of this the Alpine Convention wishes to draw attention to the development potential which may be offered by the Alps.
 The Alps are by the Alpine Convention not treated as a remote mountain area which needs assistance to survive but are encouraged to make creative use of their own resources and to take advantage of the opportunities which they offer as a link between the Mediterranean and continental Europe.